Che4ter/go-sysmon-configurator/README.md

 ## Disclaimer
-The utility is currently  a working prototype and some parsing bugs are to expected.
-Therefore, review the generated sysmon configurations for errors or inconsistencies.
-Currently only generated works for Sysmon 13.31 schemaversion 4.81, but the schema is not enforced.
+Always test the generated config before deploy to production.
+The schema itself is not enforced, so if you use invalid tags it can produce invalid configs.

 ## Feature Ideas
 - [ ] Schema validation